Electricity at the macroscale and its microscopic origins: Modern Theory of Polarization

-I describe the MTOP definition of ${\Jconv}$ as `exact' to emphasize that the partitioning of the electron density into packets ($n_\Omega$) does not constitute an approximation.
-Furthermore, although the integral of each packet tends to be either one or two in applications of the MTOP, it is clear from the derivation of Eq.~\ref{eqn:mtopJ} in sections~\ref{section:discrete} and~\ref{section:current}, which is based on the homogenization theory of Secs.~\ref{section:homogenization} and~\ref{section:excess_fields}, that any method of partitioning the electron density into moving packets {\em of fixed charge} would give the same result, regardless of whether or not the packets' charges are integer multiples of ${-e}$.
-The question is: how can ${n(\zeta)}$ be partitioned into packets that evolve smoothly as $\zeta$ change, but whose integrals are independent of $\zeta$?
-It is not clear that this is always possible for a distribution of any species of particle evolving smoothly via any physical process.
-However, we do know, from Kohn-Sham theory, that it is possible for the ground state density of electrons in an insulator when the external potential from the nuclei and externally-applied fields, ${\vext(\zeta)}$, varies smoothly with $\zeta$~\cite{kohn_sham,vanleeuwen_2003}.
+Although the integral of each density packet tends to be one or two in standard applications of the MTOP to electrons, it is clear from the derivation of Eq.~\ref{eqn:mtopJ2} above, and it will be clear from the derivation of Eq.~\ref{eqn:mtopJ} in Secs.~\ref{section:discrete} and~\ref{section:current}, that any method of partitioning a stationary state number density ${n(\zeta)}$ into $\zeta$-dependent packets {\em of fixed charge} would give the same result, regardless of whether or not the packets' charges are integer multiples of ${e}$.

-The MTOP approach is to use the Kohn-Sham construction~\cite{kohn_sham}, whereby ${n(\zeta)}$ is expressed as a sum of the densities of the integer-occupied orthogonal eigenstates of an independent-electron Hamiltonian ${\hamsmall(\zeta)}$.
-In an insulator, the ${N_e}$-dimensional Hilbert space spanned by the occupied eigenstates, $\hilbert_\zeta$, changes smoothly with $\zeta$, i.e., it rotates within the infinite-dimensional Hilbert-Lebesgue space, ${\lebesgue(\realone^{\dimension N_e})}$, of which it is a subspace, where ${\dimension}$ is the dimensionality of the system.
-There is a charge of $-e$ associated with each of the real space eigenfunctions ${\varphi_i(\rvec;\zeta)\equiv\braket{\rvec}{\varphi_i(\zeta)}}$ of ${\hamsmall(\zeta)}$ and their centers, $\rvec_i$, move during this rotation.
-Therefore a current flows as $\zeta$ changes, which is the polarization current.
-The value of the electronic contribution to $\Jconv$ is given, in one dimension, by Eq.~\ref{eqn:mtopJ} with ${q_i=-e}$.
-Its generalization to three dimensions is trivial, but the remainder of this section will focus on the 1-d case and so ${\varphi_i=\varphi_i(x;\zeta)}$ and the center of $\varphi_i$ will be denoted by $x_i$ instead of $\rvec_i$.
+Furthermore, neither the derivation above nor the derivation in Secs.~\ref{section:discrete} and~\ref{section:current}, which is based on the homogenization theory of Secs.~\ref{section:homogenization} and~\ref{section:excess_fields}, require the particles whose number density is ${n(\zeta)}$ to be \emph{electrons}, or require ${n(\zeta)}$ to be a \emph{ground state} number density.
+There is only an implicit assumption that ${n(\zeta)}$ is the number density of a set of particles that are in a \emph{stationary} statistical state.

+To my knowledge, it is not currently known how to decompose an arbitrary stationary-state number density into $\zeta$-dependent packets with $\zeta$-dependent integrals; and it is not even known which densities admit such a decomposition \emph{in principle}.
+However the literature on non-interacting $v$-representability of electron number densities does clarify two important issues, albeit not necessarily explicitly ~\citep{vanleeuwen_2003,engel_and_dreizler,Corso_2025,Sutter_2024,v-rep-review_2023}: First, there exists a broad range of particle number densities for which such a decomposition is possible \emph{in principle}; and second, it is not necessary for a number density to be a property of a \emph{quantum mechanical} stationary state for it to admit such a decomposition.